AlanQuille/pands-problems/README.md

 4-collatz.py
 -------

 This script is designed to take a positive integer and either divide it by two if it is even or multiply it by three and add 1 otherwise.
 In either case the result is printed to the screen.
-This continues until the positive integer becomes 1 or less.
+This continues until the positive integer becomes 1.

 This script sets the variable **any\_pos\_int** using the user's input.
 The input is first convert to an integer using the **int** function.